smartdevicelink/sdl_evolution/proposals/0221-multiple-modules.md

 Examples:
 - To read/get module data for a specific moduleType and moduleId.
 - To subscribe or unsubscribe data change notifications for a specific moduleType and moduleId.
-- To control/update a module data for a specific moduleType and moduleId.
+- To control/update module data for a specific moduleType and moduleId.
 - To notify that a module is allocated to an app.
 - To request permissions for a specific moduleType and moduleId.